The World Goes Round and Round and

 the Ukulele is BACK!

-Joe Palmieri and prompted him to create a site dedicated to the ubiquitous
+founder Joe Palmieri and prompted him to create a site dedicated to the ubiquitous Ukulele!

 Herein lie some of his favorite Ukes and Ukulele links and videos.